Professor and Chair of Social Work

 He has served on several boards in the community, including Sara Riel, Manitoba Schizophrenia Society and was president of the Board of Directors for Peer Connections Manitoba as well as a member of the board of directors at the Manitoba Institute for Registered Social Workers and with the Manitoba College of Social Workers.
 Dr Sawatsky was involved in the creation of the Booth University College (BUC) Research Ethics Board and served as chair post implementation for several years.

 Dr. Sawatsky’s areas of specialization include clinical practice, mental health and addictions, administration, and social policy.
-He has written and published in the field of mental health policy history, social theories and social work practice and present research is in mental health, social and political theories as well as ongoing historical social work practice.
+He has written and published in the field of mental health policy history, anarchism and social work practice and present research is in mental health, social and political theories and social work practice.

-Currently, he is teaching as well as developing the BSW curriculum for CMU and serving on the Intercultural Health and Equity, Diversity, and Inclusion Committee and the Research Ethics Board which constitute CMU institutional service.
+Currently, he is teaching as well as developing the BSW curriculum for CMU which has officially received pre-accredited status by the Canadian Association for Social Work Education (CASWE) and serving on the Intercultural Health and Equity, Diversity, and Inclusion Committee and the Senate Program Committee which constitute CMU institutional service.

 Social Work